SalmanCse/auto_sys/README.md

 Research Potential
 This system not only demonstrates practical IoT automation, but also serves as a foundation for further research in:
-Environmental sensing and monitoring
+Environmental sensing and monitoring,
-Data-driven automation
+Data-driven automation, and
-Intelligent control systems
+Intelligent control systems.